fradiniccolo/advent-of-code/readme.md

-My solutions to the puzzles from [Advent of Code](https://adventofcode.com/).
+Here are my solutions to the puzzles from [Advent of Code](https://adventofcode.com/)

-Publishing them here is a way for me to better understand how GitHub works.